Deploy an agent for generative AI application

 Deploy an agent using deploy()

-The deploy() API does the following:
+The deploy() function does the following:

 • Creates CPU model serving endpoints for your agent that can be integrated into your user-facing application.